 Cosmetic laser, electrolyte treatment, waxing, threading, shaving, plucking, depilatory cream, topical facial Eflornithine (Vaniqua) help.

-Hormonal treatments also help but in the long term.
+Hormonal treatments and medicines for PCOS also help but in the long term.

 Combined oral contraceptive pills reduce androgen and increase sex hormone binding globulin.
 So, this indirectly reduces abnormal hair growth.

 Co-cyprindiol (Ethinylestradiol + Cyproterone acetate) - it is antiandrogenic combined contraceptive that will reduce abnormal hair growth gradually.

 Recreational activities and hobbies take an important role in the maintenance of psychological and emotional well-being.
 So, encourage these activities in life to naturally reduce stress and anxiety from life that will indirectly affect the irregularities of your cycles.
 Painting, drawing, tourism, teaching children, and gardening are all very soothing activities for women.
 Do not underestimate these.

 PCOS patients need psychological support, motivation, encouragement, to increase self-esteem to deal with side effects like obesity, infertility, abnormal hair growth, etc.

 Just lifestyle modifications, healthy precautions, emotional, physical, psychosocial well-being and persistence to deal with symptoms will help reduce long-term consequences of PCOS.

 A multidisciplinary team including an endocrinologist, gynecologist and obstetrician, dietitian, and physical health experts along with the support of family, partner, and siblings can help deal with this syndrome effectively.

 For more information consult a polycystic ovaries specialist online --> https://www.icliniq.com/ask-a-doctor-online/obstetrician-and-gynaecologist/polycystic-ovaries